dvicencio/plus1_frame_sequence_reader/README.md

 Looks for the first immediate stop codon ( in case TAA is the first) after the di-codon +1 frame initiates and pushes the in between sequence into the new file
  ```
 if ($newcodon eq $stopsite1 ){
+# As Loop 3 reads through each codon + codon in the + 1 frame sequence if a di-codon is equal to $stopsite1 (TAA) the following code is applied:

     $stopsite = index ($newcodon, $stopsite1);
     # identifies the first stop codon in the +1 frame sequence